Curing spinal cord injuries: Stem cell treatments tackle severe nerve damage

 • May 6, 2022

-Stem cell spinal cord context
+Stem cells as spinal cord injury treatment context

-The Journal of Clinical Neurology and Neurosurgery reported that a research team at Yale University in the United States had successfully injected stem cells into patients with spinal cord injuries.
+The Journal of Clinical Neurology and Neurosurgery reported in 2021 that a research team at Yale University in the US had successfully injected stem cells into patients with spinal cord injuries.
 The stem cells were derived from patients’ bone marrow and injected intravenously, leading to noticeable improvements in patient motor functions.
 Researchers recorded marked changes, such as patients being able to walk and move their hands more easily.
-The treatment process took over a week, with some time necessary for a culture protocol from the patients’ bone marrow cells.
-Precedents for stem cell therapy already existed prior to this trial, with scientists having worked with stroke patients.
-Yale University scientists conducted this research on patients with non-penetrating spinal cord injuries, such as minor trauma from falls or other accidents.

 Disruptive impact

-Questions to comment on
+Questions to consider

 • Do you think stem cell therapy for spinal cord injuries is an essential treatment that insurance policies and national health programs should cover?